-Rick spent the spent the second day doing inventory.
+Rick spent the second day doing inventory.
 It is of no value to have “stuff” if you cannot find the tool you need in five minutes.

 Rick had three fence post driver, a dozen hammers, more screwdrivers than were worth counting etc., ad nauseam.